Meet The Editors & Writers of The R29 Style Team

 Jacqueline Kilikita, Senior Beauty Editor, Refinery29 UK

 Jacqueline Kilikita’s (@jacqueline_kilikita) first foray into beauty was when she was 11 and experiencing acne for the first time.
 (At 29 years old, she still deals with those hormonal breakouts!)
-One day, she raided her mom's bathroom cabinet, reaching for moisturizer, concealer, and eyeliner.
-It was then that she realized the transformative power of beauty — both inside and out.
+One day, she raided her mum's bathroom cabinet, reaching for moisturiser, concealer, and eyeliner.
+It was then that she realised the transformative power of beauty — both inside and out.
 Now, she makes it her mission to shine a light on valuable skin, hair, and makeup advice, dispel beauty myths, and to put honesty back into beauty reviews.

 Advertisement